 St Mary’s Stadium is located just east of Southampton’s city centre in the docks area on the west bank of the River Itchen.
 It is less than a mile – or 15 minutes walking – from Southampton’s High Street.
 The walk from Southampton Central Rail takes only a little longer.

 On matchdays there is a shuttle service from the Central Rail Station and the Town Quay Ferry Terminal.

 Parking is very limited near St Mary’s Stadium on matchdays, and roads around the stadium will be closed.
-One is advised to park in the city centre and walk to the stadium.
+One is therefore advised to park in the city centre and walk to the stadium.

 Address: Britannia Road, Southampton, SO14 5FP